DoruNow/red-games/README.md

 # red-games

-A future collection of games to enjoy with friends
+A future collection of games to enjoy with friends or foes